bottlepy/bottle/docs/development.rst

 * **Documentation:** Tell us what your patch does.
 Comment your code.
 If you introduced a new feature, add to the documentation so others can learn about it.
 * **Test:** Write tests to prove that your code works as expected and does not break anything.
 If you fixed a bug, write at least one test-case that triggers the bug.
 Make sure that all tests pass before you submit a patch.
 * **One patch at a time:** Only fix one bug or add one feature at a time.
-Design your patches so that they can be applyed as a whole.
+Design your patches so that they can be applied as a whole.
 Keep your patches clean, small and focused.
 * **Sync with upstream:** If the ``upstream/master`` branch changed while you were working on your patch, rebase or pull to make sure that your patch still applies without conflicts.